mitschlagel/mitschlagel/README.md

 <p>
 Hi, I'm Spencer, a software engineer currently employed as an iOS developer.
 I like building things people enjoy.<br />
-I also like React, and am learning React Native.
+I'm most comfortable with native iOS dev, React and React Native, and I'm learning GraphQL and AWS.
 Offline, I'm a professional drummer and music professor.
 </p>